16BitWonder/Pokemon-Emerald-Save-Converter/README.txt

 obviously will not convert them.
 -->IMPORTANT<--

+Your directory should look like this: Directory/SavToSrm/
+                                                SrmToSav/
+                                                README.txt
+                                                SavToSrm.jar
+                                                SrmToSav.jar

 -If you are converting a .sav save, place it into the "SavToSrm" folder, and -launch the SavToSrm.jar.
 Your converted save should appear in the same directory